francisdzheng/dsper2020/tutorials/tutorial02.md

 Using this heat map, we can make the following observations:

 1. All setosa flowers are correctly classified by our model.
-2. 15 versicolor flowers are correclty classified, and two versicolor flowers are incorrectly classified as virginica flowers.
+2. 12 versicolor flowers are correclty classified, and one versicolor flower is incorrectly classified as a virginica flower.
-3. All virginica flowers are correctly classified by our model.
+3. 8 virginica flowers are correctly classified, and one virginica flower is incorrectly classified as a versicolor flower.

 Again, your results will be slightly depending on how you split your training and test data.

 ## K-Nearest Neighbors Regression

 This section is under construction.